 We know the importance of the items that go inside the Polish Easter basket, but the decoration of the basket is also an integral part of the Polish Easter tradition.
 The type of decoration is really up the creativity of every individual, but there are a few, key components that the Polish basket tradition usually calls for:

-- Line the basket with a crisp, white linen napkin - though other colors or patterns can be used, the Polish custom typically calls for lining the Easter basket with a neatly pressed, white linen napkin.
-The side walls of the basket can also be trimmed with white lace
+- Line the basket with a crisp, white linen napkin - although nowadays other colors or patterns can be used, the Polish custom calls for lining the Easter basket with a neatly pressed, white linen napkin.
+The side walls of the basket can also be trimmed with white lace.
+The white napkin serves as a symbol of baptism in which everyone receives a "white robe."
+It also represents purity and innocence as well as hope and victory of good over evil through the resurrection.

 - Colored ribbons - decorative ribbons can be wrapped around the handles of the basket.